-Nathan Farris works on a range real estate litigation and transactional matters including: eminent domain, zoning and land use, tax appeals, historic preservation law, leasing, acquisition and disposition, and local tax incentives.
+Nathan Farris works on a range of real estate litigation and transactional matters including: eminent domain, zoning and land use, tax appeals, historic preservation law, leasing, acquisition and disposition, and local tax incentives.

 - Represented owners of 144 acres adjacent to the Philadelphia International Airport in proceedings before the Delaware County Board of View.